Download

 Released: 2025-09-02

-Downloads: -
+Downloads: - BDF7B5DE4A17EC0D577261BD44DF88628B3CA2B30006082FC6C4358DBCD921BD

-A schematic mirroring the one officially released by PJRC, but created in KiCad to serve as a handy jumping-off point for creating a custom Teensy 4.1 board.
-It features a custom symbol for the i.MX RT1062 processor which lists all its pins, not only the ones used in the Teensy 4.1.
+Features a custom symbol for the i.MX RT1062 processor which lists all its pins, not only the ones used in the Teensy 4.1.
 Names have been used for all test points, the names of the chips have been added/enhanced (e.g. 'DP83825 Ethernet Interface' instead of simply 'DP83825' and the name for pin E6 has been corrected per the iMXRT datasheet.
 All component numbers are kept identical for consistency reasons.

 Exelyx